 - Kinesis Data Streams are used:

 - Real-time analytics or feed data into other services in real-time with data retention.

 - e.g.) analyze logs continuously or run real-time analytics on click system data

 - By default, Lambda invokes your function as soon as records are available in the stream.
 Lambda can process up to 10 batches in each shard simultaneously.
 If you increase the number of concurrent batches per Shard, Lambda still ensures in-order processing at the partition-key level.

 - Transient Data Store:

 - Streams are deleted based on their rolling retention window.
-(24-hour default; can be increased to 7 days)

 - Kinesis Data Stream provides an ordering of records.

 - Kinesis Shards

 - Shards are the capacity of a Kinesis Stream.